MaxM1retriever/cmsc-313-asciiTranslator/README.md

 This convert_loop loops until there it translates all the stored input bytes.
 After all the bytes have been translated into ASCII, outbuff is printed.
 Each value/pair is separated by commas.

+How to Compile:
+Using a terminal, type the following commands to build, link, and run the file.

+(build) nasm -f elf32 asciiTranslator.asm -o asciiTranslator.o
+(link) ld -m elf_i386 asciiTranslator.o -o asciiTranslator (run) ./asciiTranslator